MrChillStorm/field-mantle/README.md

 ---

 ## Washing Resistance
-Field Mantle has been tested on garments washed twice at 30 °C without fabric softener, and after washing, the treated fabric continued to bead water as effectively as on the day of application.
+Field Mantle has undergone testing in which garments were washed twice at a temperature of 30°C without using fabric softener.
+After these washes, the treated fabric maintained its ability to bead water just as effectively as on the day it was applied.

 [![Watch the video](https://i.imgur.com/ITtNsF8.jpeg)](https://imgur.com/gallery/water-repellent-wax-that-lasts-through-laundry-Fm36BLY)